efrenaguilar95/Yelp_Analyzer/Yelp Dataset/README.txt

-Be sure to include the file "yelp_dataset_challenge_academic_dataset" in here for all the code to work.
+﻿Be sure to include the file "yelp_dataset_challenge_academic_dataset" in here for all the code to work.
 The dataset is too big to be included through git DON'T EVER COMMIT THE DATASET.
 IT IS TOO BIG AND WILL WRECK THE REPO